 Question 2 – Desktop, Laptop, or Tablet

 First, the downsides of laptops… I’ve owned just shy of a dozen laptops, and like them very much.
 At the same time, I use my desktop PC’s 75% of the time or more… A laptop is vulnerable to all sorts of abuse that your desktop will never see.
-Additionally, it’ll run at least 20% more than a comparable PC, and the expected life expectancy of the thing is 2/3rds of the time of a desktop.
+Additionally, the price will run at least 20% more than a comparable PC, and the expected life expectancy of the thing is 3/4th’s of the time of a desktop.
 The screen options for some users may not be suitable, so plan ahead and review screen size for comfort before you purchase.

 The upsides, however, include portability, and being able to take your computer at a moment’s notice to someone who can help you.
 A desktop is a little more cumbersome, and you can’t exactly take it everywhere you go.
 Picking up a laptop and taking it with you to a neighbors house to show off pictures of your recent vacation is awesome (but don’t overstay your welcome!).
 College students will like the flexibility to take to class or the coffee shop, and business users will usually need something to travel with.